sergeynordicresults/sergeynordicresults.github.io/posts/universe.md

 #### P.S.

-> "If God from Bible is laws of universe, then hell and heaven is a memory of people." (mine)
+> Mine: If God from Bible is laws of universe, then hell and heaven is a memory of people.

-> The great flood story is about that you should prepare, because flood is coming.
-The Cain and Avel - is that its only a statement of a fact that people will envy your success and maybe kill you (Jordan Peterson)
+> Jordan Peterson: The great flood story is about that you should prepare, because flood is coming.
+The Cain and Avel story - is that it's only a statement of a fact that people can envy your success and maybe even kill you

 > We sell today for tomorrow.
-(Jordan Peterson)
+We do hard work now, to live better later (Jordan Peterson)

+> Easy decisions - hard life, hard decisions - easy life

 > Too much order - tyranny, too little - chaos.
 (Jordan Peterson)